 These are factors over which a driver has no control.
 Most are harmless for passenger cars, but when towing, can be dangerous.
 These include:

 - a wind gust, which can be natural or caused by a vehicle coming in the opposite direction

-- adverse weather and road conditions
+- adverse weather and road conditions.

-Avoiding Caravan Rollovers
+Avoiding Caravan Roll Overs

-This article is based on content from our featured RV books.
-These books contain extensive information on a range of topics of interest to RV users and potential buyers.
+Our other featured RV books contain extensive information on a range of topics of interest to RV users and potential buyers.
 By purchasing a book, you are not only educating yourself but also supporting the work of independent RV writers.
 If you have found this article useful, please also visit the RV bookshop.